 - Grow predictably and at a rate appropriate to them

 - Learn to behave at the table

 - Form healthy habits that they will practice as adults

 Seeing their friends, or mentors eating vegetables that your kids would normally not eat, is great motivation for them to try it.
 The best results I’ve seen here is when it is by their actual peers… by other children.
 It’s great for your kids to see you eating fruits and vegetables, but the powerful impact of their peers eating them is amazing. (more on peer pressure here!!)

-With my kids being older now (they are 19, 17, and 15), I can honestly and authentically say, it just takes time!
+It just takes time!
 In fact, for some foods, it took A LOT of time!
 My oldest son has had vegetables on his plate almost every night for the better part of his life.
 He didn’t start asking for salad until the last few years.
 He complained about it from the time he could talk, till he was about 9 years old.
 Did I ever give in and tell him he never had to eat vegetables again because he complained?
 Of course not!
 I left them on his plate every single night and never gave up.
 The key to our success is that over time, your kids will understand that healthy eating is a part of life.
 It is said that by the time they are 10 years old, they will likely have the dietary habits that will carry them into their adult life.
 So, don’t give up, be patient!
-Its worth it to stick with the goal of them enjoying healthy food!
+It’s worth it to stick with the goal of them enjoying healthy food!

 Plan for Variety